Creede Community Church is a small and strong congregation committed to living out the way of Jesus Christ by loving and serving God and neighbor.

-Stories are told of children going into the bars of Creede, of which there were many, to collect money to build and furnish the church building.
-Regardless of the source, the townspeople recognized the need for a “church house”, and the cornerstone was laid on May 30, 1905.
-The sanctuary was in service the following winter, and our beautiful building, which has since become affectionately known as “The Red Church”, was finally dedicated on June 30, 1912.
+Stories are told of children going into the bars of Creede, of which there were many, to collect money to build and furnish "a church house."
+The cornerstone was laid on May 30, 1905.
+The sanctuary was in service the following winter, and our beautiful building, which has since become affectionately known as “The Red Church,” was finally dedicated on June 30, 1912.
 The original piano still graces our sanctuary.